All About Ameraucana Chickens

 Oh, and how about those pink, green, olive drab and gold colored eggs that the catalogs advertised?
 The reason the egg colors vary so much is that the birds are of mixed parentage.
 There are only two true eggshell colors, blue and white.
 The gene that makes blue egg shells is dominant over the gene for white eggs.
 Brown eggs are really white eggs with a brown tint or coating.
 Green eggs are really blue eggs with a brown tint or coating.
 Just as there are many shades of brown eggs there are many shades of green eggs.
 You can tell if an egg is truly white or blue when the inside eggshell color matches the outside.
 Blue chicken eggs are not a robin’s egg blue color.
 They are a light pastel blue.
 Getting that good true blue color is still a problem that dedicated Ameraucana breeders are trying to get right especially in some of the large fowl varieties.

 Which came first the Araucana or the Ameraucana?
-Actually, since both are now legitimate names of official APA breeds, let’s say the Easter Eggers came first.
-They came to this country as mongrel chickens and were bred to other types of chickens.
+Actually, since both are now legitimate names of official APA breeds, Araucanas came first.
+The original Araucanas (Gallina Mapuche) are a Chilean breed so old they have no documented early history and originally believed to be a different species until later determined to be another variety of Gallus gallus domesticus.
+They came to this country and were bred to other types of chickens.
 Over the past several decades some breeders bred them to look the way they wanted.
 Some bred for tufted and rumpless characteristics, some bred for muffs and tails and others bred for whatever they wanted.
-Araucanas were not developed from Ameraucanas and Ameraucanas were not developed from Araucanas.
-They were both bred up from Easter Eggers or mixed breed chickens.

-The tufted and rumpless breed was officially accepted first into the Standard.
-They took the name Araucana.
+The tufted and rumpless breed was officially accepted first into the Standard under the name Araucana.
 There was still a large following breeding the muffed and tailed blue egg layers, so they had to come up with a new name for their breed that they had also referred to as Araucana up to that time.
 They organized a breed club and chose the name Ameraucana over American Araucana by a 9 to 5 vote.

 Bantam Ameraucanas and large fowl Ameraucanas actually add up to two standard breeds of Ameraucana chickens.
 The big difference between the two is size.
 Bantams are just miniature versions of large fowl chickens or maybe large fowl are big versions of bantams.
 Either way the APA recognizes the same eight varieties in each breed.
 They are: black, blue, blue wheaten, brown red, buff, silver, wheaten, and white.
 Some breeders are working on new varieties such as lavender and black gold.